-The Studierendenwerk Paderborn provides social services for approximately 20,000 students at the Paderborn campus and approximately 4,500 students at the Hamm and Lippstadt College.
+The Studierendenwerk Paderborn provides social services for approximately 27,000 students at the Paderborn campus and at the Hamm and Lippstadt College.
 For us, establishing the right conditions for affordable and successful studies are important, but we also find it important to adhere to social responsibilities by consciously implementing not only social, but also economic and ecologic standards.

 Since the Studierendenwerk Paderborn manages large residential communities and dining facilities, which means a large resource input, we are comparable to a large company.
 We aim to keep environmental pollution caused by our operations down to a minimum.
 This is a task a lot of groups at the university are involved in – the students, our guests, the staff of the University of Paderborn and Hamm-Lippstadt College, and the Studierendenwerk Paderborn team.